I was born in India but I’ve lived in Singapore all my life. After completing my Bachelor’s degree in London, I furthered my education in Israel.

 That’s why I chose to study in Israel – to be like the young chick that falls out of its nest to fly.
 The out-of-classroom learning experience was truly invaluable.
 Even the most mundane activity seemed like an adventure, like jostling with old Israeli grandmothers in the supermarket, bargaining with Arab salesmen in the Old City of Jerusalem, or arguing with the landlord about utility bills.
 Add to that the fun of balancing English, Hebrew, and Arabic, and you’ve got a real balagan of an experience!

-Of course, being in one of the most controversial countries in the world, I’ve also struggled with difficult questions about Israel’s military occupation of the West Bank, the blockade of Gaza, and the compatibility between the “Jewish” and “democratic” identity of the state.
-But there are difficult questions relating to Palestinian society as well, such as the deficit of democracy, the alleged inability to produce a coherent peace plan, the anti-Semitism taught in many schools, and the duplicity of their politicians.
+Of course, being in one of the most controversial countries in the world, I also struggled with difficult questions about Israel’s military occupation of the West Bank, the blockade of Gaza, and the compatibility between the “Jewish” and “democratic” identity of the state.
+But I had to grapple with difficult questions relating to Palestinian society as well, such as the deficit of democracy, their inability to produce a coherent peace plan, the anti-Semitism taught in many schools, and the duplicity of their politicians.